gsunit/Competitive-Programming-Journey-for-Interviews/README.md

   - **Correctness of algo**: any shortest path to a node v from s can have at most |V|-1 edges in it.
 Thus, in |V|-1 iterations, we would have d[v] == delta(s,v) for all vertices v.

-  - We check for -ve cycles in the |V|th iteration.
+  - **Existence of -ve cycle**: If in |V|th iteration there is still a relaxtion possible (observed), then there definitely exists a -ve cycle

   - **To find -ve cycle reachable from s**: During the Vth iteration, the last